Improving VAEs' Robustness to Adversarial Attack: Experiments

-We now demonstrate that Seatbelt-VAEs confer superior robustness to $\beta$-TCVAEs and standard VAEs, while preserving the ability to reconstruct inputs effectively.
-Through this, we demonstrate that Seatbelt-VAEs are a powerful tool for learning robust deep generative models.
+We demonstrate that hierarchical $TC$--Penalised VAEs (Seatbelt-VAEs) confer superior robustness to $\beta$-TCVAEs and standard VAEs, while preserving the ability to reconstruct inputs effectively.
+Through this, we demonstrate that they are a powerful tool for learning robust deep generative models.